marcusGH/massively-parallel-apsp/research-and-planning/dissertation-tips.md

   * Requirements analysis
   * High-level design planning
   * _Planning for extensions when creating modules e.g. Topology creator_
-  * % TODO: review SwSecEng briefly to get survey of such techniques
-  * ...

 _Consider how well the candidate understood the task_ _and analysed it.
 Give credit for a good introduction to the technical background, a_